ohduran/ohduran.github.io/_posts/2018-12-12-of-wasted-time.markdown

 > Don't shoot for the stars, because we know what's already there.
 Shoot for the space in between.

 But dedication and imagination do not come all the time, in all conditions.
 True pleasure must be present for us to be creative, purpose must be present for us to endure the difficulties.
 And both are things that we lacked while we were under the protection of What We Have To Do.

+Moreover, there is already that sense of guilt that we cannot get rid of once there is an endless backlog of tasks that We Have To Do.
+With it, we are exposed to pieces of news where 26 year old kids have built multi billion dollar companies from their bedrooms, Chess Grand Masters aged 8, and we see ourselves racing against certain benchmarks in our lives that our personal heroes have set (mine was 26 years, 3 months and 16 days, how old was Albert Einstein when his paper 'On the Electrodynamics of Moving Bodies' was received by *Annalen der Physic*, the science journal that eventually published it.
+At the time of writing, I'm older than that; the 22 years and 7 months that Newton was when he started developing his theories on calculus, optics, and the law of gravitation at his home in Woolsthorpe are also long gone).

 We are already so guilty about What We Have To Do, that what we call laziness is, in reality, a symptom of anxiety.
 We need to relax and let go.